 Jacob Arnhold and Peter Karberg had registered the company in Germany in 1866, but they had founded it in Canton.
 In 1900 it had offices in London and New York but its main sphere of operations was still China, where it had offices in Hong Kong, Shanghai and 37 other towns.
 It owned property in Hong Kong and Shanghai and also acted as agent in the Far East for a large number of insurance and shipping companies.
 Karberg had retired from active participation quite early on in the firm’s history although his name was kept; but the Arnholds were still very much in charge, members of the family chairing its board of directors from 1897 to 1910.
 From 1888 to 1914, Arnhold Karberg was so important a player in the economy of Hong Kong that it had a permanent seat on the board of directors of the Hongkong and Shanghai Banking Corporation.
 From November 1899 to December 1901 Paul Witkowski sat in that seat, acting up while an even more senior employee of Arnhold Karberg was on leave.

 Paul Witkowski had gone to work in Arnhold Karberg’s Hong Kong office in the early 1890s when the Simpsons were still living in Scotland.
-Although his surname sounds Polish, he was German-speaking, and probably German by birth.
+Although his surname sounds Polish, he had been born in Berlin and was German-speaking.
 The puzzle therefore is, how did he and Elaine meet?
 They could certainly have met in Glasgow, with Witkowski on a business trip to the city.
 However, I’ve speculated that Alice Isabel may have known his family since the 1860s when she and her parents were living in Germany.
 In the spring of 1900, preparations for a summer wedding will have been in hand, the Victorian middle-class wedding taking quite as long to organise as its modern successor.
 Elaine’s mind doesn’t seem to have been as much on the marriage job as it could have been, however; she may have been feeling swept along by the tide of her mother’s enthusiasm, as many brides-to-be do.
 Both she and her mother got involved in the power struggles within the GD; some of Alice Isabel’s support may have been unwitting and she also had doubts about what was going forward; but Elaine played an active role on Crowley and Mathers’ behalf and - at least according to Crowley’s accounts - didn’t have any second thoughts about her involvement.

 Crowley had become involved in those power struggles when the GD’s 2nd Order members had voted to refuse him initiation into the 2nd Order.
 He had decided to go to Paris and get Samuel Liddell Mathers to initiate him instead; and to return to London to assert Mathers’ authority over the 2nd Order, forcing its members to accept him as one of them.
 Before he even set out for Paris he laid before both Elaine and her mother, a plan for taking over the 2nd Order’s rooms at 36 Blythe Road.
 They both agreed to help him.
 Between London and Paris, however, the plan seems to have got more all-encompassing: it involved all the GD members - not just the 2nd Order - answering a series of questions on their loyalties, and swearing an oath of obedience to Mathers and to Crowley as Mathers’ representative.
 According to Crowley’s various accounts, Elaine’s mother started to get cold feet, and Crowley subjected her to all the loyalty questions, and demands, that he was intending to be make of all the GD members in due course.
 Elaine, however, was still keen to help: Crowley writes that she was one of the group of members that held the view that GD members should obey Mathers as the head of the order, as student magicians always did their masters.